thoelkef/visualstudio-docs.de-de/docs/vs-2015/data-tools/windows-communication-foundation-services-and-wcf-data-services-in-visual-studio.md

 author: jillre
 ms.author: jillfra
 manager: jillfra
-ms.openlocfilehash: 49c2dc46a3e78c5823e569aec80a3166c6e30c04
+ms.openlocfilehash: c366ce44ab65ded62370dd3c219473089d5ca111
-ms.sourcegitcommit: a8e8f4bd5d508da34bbe9f2d4d9fa94da0539de0
+ms.sourcegitcommit: bad28e99214cf62cfbd1222e8cb5ded1997d7ff0
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/19/2019
+ms.lasthandoff: 11/21/2019
-ms.locfileid: "72657827"
+ms.locfileid: "74299568"
 ---
 # <a name="windows-communication-foundation-services-and-wcf-data-services-in-visual-studio"></a>Windows Communication Foundation-Dienste und WCF Data Services in Visual Studio
 [!INCLUDE[vs2017banner](../includes/vs2017banner.md)]

-Visual Studio bietet Tools zum Arbeiten mit Windows Communication Foundation (WCF) und [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)], Microsoft-Technologien für die Erstellung verteilter Anwendungen.
-Dieses Thema bietet eine Einführung in Dienste aus [!INCLUDE[vsprvs](../includes/vsprvs-md.md)] Perspektive.
-Die vollständige Dokumentation finden Sie unter [WCF Data Services 4,5](https://msdn.microsoft.com/library/73d2bec3-7c92-4110-b905-11bb0462357a).
+Visual Studio provides tools for working with Windows Communication Foundation (WCF) and [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)], Microsoft technologies for creating distributed applications.
+This topic provides an introduction to services from a [!INCLUDE[vsprvs](../includes/vsprvs-md.md)] perspective.
+For the full documentation, see [WCF Data Services 4.5](https://msdn.microsoft.com/library/73d2bec3-7c92-4110-b905-11bb0462357a).

-## <a name="what-is-wcf"></a>Was ist WCF?
+## <a name="what-is-wcf"></a>What Is WCF?
- [!INCLUDE[vsindigo](../includes/vsindigo-md.md)] ist ein einheitliches Framework zum Erstellen sicherer, zuverlässiger, transaktiver und interoperable verteilter Anwendungen.
-Es ersetzt ältere Technologien für die prozessübergreifende Kommunikation, wie z. b. asmx-Webdienste, .NET Remoting, Enterprise Services (DCOM) und MSMQ.
-WCF vereint die Funktionen all dieser Technologien in einem einheitlichen Programmiermodell.
-Dies vereinfacht die Entwicklung verteilter Anwendungen.
+ [!INCLUDE[vsindigo](../includes/vsindigo-md.md)] is a unified framework for creating secure, reliable, transacted, and interoperable distributed applications.
+It replaces older interprocess communication technologies such as ASMX Web services, .NET Remoting, Enterprise Services (DCOM), and MSMQ.
+WCF brings together the functionality of all those technologies under a unified programming model.
+This simplifies the experience of developing distributed applications.

-#### <a name="what-are-wcf-data-services"></a>Was sind WCF Data Services
+#### <a name="what-are-wcf-data-services"></a>What are WCF Data Services
- [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)] ist eine Implementierung des odata-Protokolls (Open Data).
-Mit WCF Data Services können Sie tabellarische Daten als Satz von Rest-APIs verfügbar machen, sodass Sie Daten mit Standard-HTTP-Verben wie Get, Post, Put oder DELETE zurückgeben können.
-Auf der Serverseite werden WCF Data Services durch [ASP.net-Web-API](http://www.asp.net/web-api) zum Erstellen neuer odata-Dienste abgelöst.
-Die WCF Data Services-Client Bibliothek ist weiterhin eine gute Wahl für die Nutzung von odata-Diensten in einer .NET-Anwendung in Visual Studio (**Project &#124; Dienstverweis hinzufügen**).
-Weitere Informationen finden Sie unter [WCF Data Services 4.5](http://go.microsoft.com/fwlink/?LinkID=119952).
+ [!INCLUDE[ssAstoria](../includes/ssastoria-md.md)] is an implementation of the Open Data (OData) Protocol standard.
+WCF Data Services lets you expose tabular data as a set of REST APIs, allowing you to return data using standard HTTP verbs such as GET, POST, PUT or DELETE.
+On the server side, WCF Data Services are being superseded by [ASP.NET Web API](https://dotnet.microsoft.com/apps/aspnet/apis) for creating new OData services.
+The WCF Data Services client library continues to be a good choice for consuming OData services in a .NET application from Visual Studio (**Project &#124; Add Service Reference**) .
+Weitere Informationen finden Sie unter [WCF Data Services 4.5](https://go.microsoft.com/fwlink/?LinkID=119952).

-### <a name="wcf-programming-model"></a>WCF-Programmiermodell
+### <a name="wcf-programming-model"></a>WCF Programming Model
- Das WCF-Programmiermodell basiert auf der Kommunikation zwischen zwei Entitäten: einem WCF-Dienst und einem WCF-Client.
-Das-Programmiermodell wird im <xref:System.ServiceModel>-Namespace in der [!INCLUDE[dnprdnshort](../includes/dnprdnshort-md.md)] gekapselt.
+ The WCF Programming model is based on communication between two entities: a WCF service and a WCF client.
+The programming model is encapsulated in the <xref:System.ServiceModel> namespace in the [!INCLUDE[dnprdnshort](../includes/dnprdnshort-md.md)].

 #### <a name="wcf-service"></a>WCF-Dienst
- Ein WCF-Dienst basiert auf einer Schnittstelle, die einen Vertrag zwischen dem Dienst und dem Client definiert.
-Es ist mit einem <xref:System.ServiceModel.ServiceContractAttribute>-Attribut gekennzeichnet, wie im folgenden Code gezeigt:
+ A WCF service is based on an interface that defines a contract between the service and the client.
+It is marked with a <xref:System.ServiceModel.ServiceContractAttribute> attribute, as shown in the following code:

  [!code-csharp[WCFWalkthrough#6](../snippets/csharp/VS_Snippets_VBCSharp/wcfwalkthrough/cs/iservice1.cs#6)]
  [!code-vb[WCFWalkthrough#6](../snippets/visualbasic/VS_Snippets_VBCSharp/wcfwalkthrough/vb/iservice1.vb#6)]